bndnio/concurrency-mini-problems/README.md

 This isn't shocking, as we've seen above in the producer/consumer problem the memory characteristics followed a similar pattern.

+To see if something was wrong with my implementation, I tried a sample size of 100000.
+Decreasing the number of routines by an order of magnitude.
+Somehow dropped the times down to 11 and 7 seconds!
+The drop to 7 seconds isn't unreasonable for the mutex implementation, but for the channels implementation this was revealing!

+There is likely something funky happening when a very large number of routines are running concurrency and passing messages through channels.

 ### Analysis